Dannyx323/python-extract-roms/README.md

 ## New Devices

-Generally code change is going to be required to support a new device, but if the device happens to use the same data formats as one of the supported devices, then you can pass that device name and override the data addresses using the various command line options.
+Generally, code change is going to be required to support a new device, but if the device happens to use the same data formats as one of the already supported devices, then you can pass that device name and override the data addresses using the various command line options.

 ```
 >python extract_roms.py